 Roasted Lemon Basil Chicken

-- Stuff the basil leaves and garlic under the skin, trying to distribute evenly.
+- Tuck the basil leaves and garlic under the skin, spreading them out as evenly as you can.

-- Combine all of the dried herbs.
-Rub Dijon mustard over the entire bird, and then scatter the herbs on the whole skin of the chicken.
+- Rub Dijon mustard over the entire bird, then sprinkle the herb mixture evenly over the skin.

-- Place the chicken breast side in a roasting pan and cook for one hour or until the internal temperature reaches 165 degrees.
+- Place the chicken breast side up in a roasting pan.

 What is Trussing a Chicken?